akhiljobi003/Mutation-Testing/README.md

 * Comparison Operator Mutation: Alters comparison operators (e.g., < to <=, == to !=).
 * Zero Insertion: Inserts a zero coefficient into the polynomial.
 * Method Removal: Removes a method from the class.

+## Description of Applied Mutations and Their Impact
+Coefficient Change
+* Example: In __init__, self.coefficients = coefficients was mutated to self.coefficients = [c+1 for c in coefficients].
+* Impact: This mutation altered the fundamental representation of polynomials, potentially affecting all operations.
+Arithmetic Operation Swap
+* Example: In __add__, a + b was changed to a - b.
+* Impact: This mutation inverted addition operations, significantly altering polynomial arithmetic.
+Comparison Operator Mutation
+* Example: In find_root_bisection, abs(self.evaluate(c)) < epsilon was changed to abs(self.evaluate(c)) <= epsilon.
+* Impact: This mutation could lead to premature termination of the root-finding algorithm.
+Zero Insertion
+* Example: In __init__, self.coefficients = + coefficients.
+* Impact: This mutation increased the degree of all polynomials by one, affecting string representation and arithmetic operations.
+Method Removal
+* Example: The entire evaluate method was removed.
+* Impact: This mutation broke functionality dependent on polynomial evaluation, including root finding.